Tresjs/tres/docs/blog/tres-ecosystem-update-8-11-23.md

 ## Time for dessert 🍰

-To finish this update, we have a new package in the ecosystem thats near to hit alpha soon. 🎉
+To finish this update, we have a new package in the ecosystem that's near to hit alpha soon. 🎉

 ![Tresleches package](/blog/tres-leches.png)